harvey2phase/computational-physics/README.md

 ## Goals

-My goals include, but are not limited to, the investigation of the following topics:
+My goals include the investigation of the following topics:
 * Methods and algorithms in numerical programming
     * Dynamic Programming
     * Differentiation and integration